itaymatza/File-Backup-System/README.md

 > Settings -> Project -> python Interpreter -> Add (The plus sign) -> cryptography -> Install Package -> OK.

 ### SSL Certificates
-Note: In this redme doc, we are referring to Windows environment.
+> Note: This redme doc referring to Windows environment.

 Normally you’d use a server certificate from a Certificate Authority such as Let’s Encrypt, and would setup your own Certificate Authority so you can sign and revoke client certificates.